The source of heat

 The first documented existence of paella (or Valencian rice) appears in an XVIII century recipe manuscript authored by Joseph Orri: «Notices, and Instructions for the beginner Cuyner».
 Many technical aspects are written about its elaboration, highlighting how dry the dish should be after cooking.
 He is a distinguished, well recognised person in the Valencia region.

 Already at that time, paella was very popular throughout Spain and began to appear in other countries.
-A century later, in the 19th century, it was already offered in restaurants in Belgium such as Valencian Rice, and in 1896 the Frenchman Eugène Lix, filmed the cooking process of a paella in Valencia for the first time.
+A century later, in the 19th century, it was already offered in restaurants in Belgium such as Valencian Rice.
+In 1896 the Frenchman Eugène Lix, filmed the cooking process of a paella in Valencia for the first time.

 Do you want to know more?